Hornbill-Docs/esp-user-guide/esp-user-guide/mentions.md

 Doing this, the person will receive a Hornbill notification that you mentioned them in a post.
 They'll also be able to see the post which they were mentioned in, even if the post wasn't originally shared with them.

-Mentioning people is particularly useful when you're on a huge post and you want to address someone specifically, or when you want to add someone to a post.
+Mentioning people is particularly useful when you're on a post and you want to address someone specifically, or when you want to add someone to a post.